WilliRey/Azure-Honeypot-Lab/README.md

 Step 5: Next we RDP to the VM and turn off windows firewall.

-Step 6: Obtain API Key from IPgeolocation.com and
+Step 6: Obtain API Key from IPgeolocation.com

 Step 7: Created ps1 file and entered Geolocation API Key  to log all failed RDP events and send them to a log file. "script authored by joshmakador1"
 WilliRey/Azure-Honeypot-Lab/Custom_Security_Log_Exporter.ps1

-Step 8: Failed RDP
+Step 8: Creat custom log in Log Analytics workspace